vtalos/commit-patterns-replication-package/README.md

 ## Sampling

 1. Navigate to the `sampling` directory.
-2. Run `repo_sampler.py` to sample the repositories.
+2. Run `csv_to_repos_list.py` to extract repository names from the CSV file.
+3. Optionally run `repo_information_scraper.py` to gather additional repository information.
+4. Run `find_deleted_repos.py` to check for deleted or inaccessible repositories.
-3. Fetch the projects by running `fetch-projects.sh`.
+5. Fetch the projects by running `fetch-projects.sh`.

 ## Data Cleaning & Writing Data to CSV Files

 ### Data Cleaning

-1. Return to the base directory and then navigate to the `data-cleaning/find-duplicates` directory.
+1. Return to the base directory and then navigate to the `data-cleaning/inactive-projects` directory.
-2. Run `find_duplicates.py` to identify duplicate projects.
+2. Run `find_inactive_repos.py` to identify repositories with last commit before 2015.
-3. Manually inspect the identified duplicates and remove one of each duplicate from the accepted projects text file.
+3. Run `create_new_results.py` to create a cleaned results.json file without inactive repos.

 ### Assess Timezone Reliability

 1. Return to the base directory and then navigate to the `data-cleaning/timezone-reliability-assessment` directory.
-2. Run `count_timezone_commits.bash` for every desired year to calculate the number of commits per timezone.
+2. Run `count_timezone_commits.bash` for every desired year to calculate all commits per timezone.
+3. Run `count_timezone_per_repo.bash` to analyze timezone patterns per repository.
+4. Run `find_utc0_commits.py` to calculate UTC+0000 commit percentages for specific years.
+5. Run `find_commits_per_timezone.py` to count commits from contributors with timezone variation (filters out likely automated commits).
-3. Run `early_year_variations.py` to calculate variation metrics.
+6. Run `early_year_variations.py` to calculate variation metrics including standard deviation, coefficient of variation, and entropy.

 ### Write Data to CSV